Cristiano Araújo: Death

-Cristiano Araújo, 29, and his girlfriend, Allana Moraes, 19, died in the early morning of June 24, 2015 when the car they were riding in veered off the road and rolled over on the highway BR-153 at km 614, between Morrinhos and Pontalina in Goiás.
+Araújo, 29, and his girlfriend, Allana Moraes, 19, died in the early morning of June 24, 2015 when the car they were riding in veered off the road and rolled over on the highway BR-153 at km 614, between Morrinhos and Pontalina in Goiás.
 The accident occurred around 3:30 am, as he was returning from a concert in Itumbiara when his body guard/driver lost control of the car – 2015 Range Rover Sport HSE SD V6.
-There have been very few details released to the public as to what actually caused the driver to be distracted.
+There have been few details released to the public as to what caused the driver to be distracted.
 However, alcohol or falling asleep were not the factors.
 Speed (179 km/h on a limited to 110 km/h road), welded rims and lack of safety were factors.
 The driver and Araujo's manager (who was in the passenger seat) were using seat belts and suffered only minor injuries.

-Cristiano was sleeping upon Allana's lap and were in the back seat, without their seat belts, and were thrown out of the car causing him severe injuries and for her to be pronounced dead on scene (blunt cerebral trauma was the cause of Allana's death).
+Araújo was sleeping upon Moraes's lap and were in the back seat, without their seat belts.
+During the crash, Araújo and Moraes were thrown out of the car, causing Araújo severe injuries.
+Moraes was pronounced dead on the scene from blunt cerebral trauma.
 Araujo had been stabilized in a municipal hospital, but he did not endure the transfer to a larger, more effective hospital – Hospital de Urgências de Goiânia (Hugo) – and was pronounced dead upon arrival at the trauma center.

-The wake was on the same day of his passing and was public, so fans could pay respects and mourn.
-Both were buried the following day in the same cemetery.
+The wake was on the same day of his death and was public, so fans could pay respects and mourn.
+Araújo and Moraes were buried the following day in the same cemetery.